 Just as Federal and State Governments collect taxes to pay for services, programs and initiatives, council collects rates to fund the extensive services it provides to the community.

 Water Charges - Georgetown

-- The Base Water Charge Nil increase in the 2019/20 financial year. - The Consumption Charge has increased by 2%
+- The Base Water Charge Nil increase in the 2020/21 financial year. - The Consumption Charge Nil increase in the 2020/21 financial year.

 Water Charges - Forsayth